 Childhood has been identified as the most important period in a person’s dental life.
 Children should visit the dentist regularly, on average once every 6 months.
 Here at Kempston Dental Practice, we aim to prevent dental disease rather than treat it at a later date.

-Children can be seen under the NHS by Dr Alison Brokenshire, Dr Uma Madhav, Dr Andrew Richardson and Dr Suraj Malde.
+Children can be seen under the NHS by Dr Alison Brokenshire, Dr Uma Madhav, Dr Andrew Robertson and Dr Suraj Malde.

 At Kempston Dental Practice we work to a philosophy based upon three principles to help develop a child’s positive attitude towards dental health: